 Such a low bar to the definition of “serious harm” in the world of Twitter cannot have been the intention of the 2013 Act since it would make users of Twitter more prone to being libelled than those who don’t have an account and hence can’t be got at by the trolls.
 Warby’s judgment needs serious rethinking.

-Warby has now refused leave to appeal on jurisdictional grounds but has also added on Hopkins’s grounds for appeal:
+This was just the point that came out in Monroe – which now looks clearly to have been wrongly decided.
+Yet Warby refused leave to appeal in the Monroe case on jurisdictional grounds but also added this on Hopkins’s grounds for appeal:

 “This was not a case which raised any great issues of legal principle.
 It turned essentially on its own facts.
 The points of law that are raised are in my view untenable.
 The Court of Appeal will not lightly interfere with findings of fact.”

 New payout MailOnline has now (November 2017) made a substantial payout as a result of a casual bit of inaccurate polemic from Katie Hopkins, this time against a teacher she accused of taking her class to a Donald Trump protest in Westminster (MailOnline payout: Guardian).
 The Mail apology is here.
 In further unhappy news for Hopkins, MailOnline has now ended its contractual relations with her.

 • This on the Twitter joke trial may also be of interest: Twitter joke and Lord Judge.